Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Despite similar foundations, these two hosting giants have many differences that may influence your decision one way or another.
 If you're searching for a dependable web hosting solution, this comparison guide between BlueHost and A2 Hosting will help you make an informed choice.

 Pitting the two together plan to plan, it doesn’t really come to the fore that there is anything remarkably different.
 BlueHost shared hosting plans start out at a modest $2.95 per month with 50 GB SSD storage and a free one-year domain.
 A2 Hosting, on the other hand, starts off at $2.99 per month with 100GB SSD storage without the free domain.

 With a paltry dollar or so as a difference in sign-up pricing, A2 further pulls ahead with its Anytime Money-back Guarantee; while BlueHost edges off with slightly lower renewal prices at the end of contract ($9.99 vs $10.99 per month for basic shared hosting).

-Feature-wise, there are a lot of similarities between A2 Hosting and BlueHost at similar price points.
-Yet the devil, as they say, is in the details.
-There are some critical shortcomings in BlueHost plans that unfortunately makes it fall behind in performance compared to A2 Hosting.
+Feature-wise, (again) there are a lot of similarities between A2 Hosting and BlueHost at similar price points.
+Yet, there are some critical shortcomings in BlueHost plans that unfortunately makes it fall behind in performance compared to A2 Hosting.

 The first reason for A2 Hosting’s speed advantage is its Turbo server option which it claims can help sites load pages up to 20x faster.
 It also has unique customized in-house optimization and lets its users have flexibility in server locations.
 This can make another big difference, especially for sites that are regional-specific or targeted.